KaveriBridge/maths/Class 10/Question Papers/2020/Main Paper.md

 #### 33. A solid sphere of radius 3cm is melted and reformed by stretching it into a cylindrical shaped wire of length 9m.
 Find the radius of the wire

 ## V. Answer the following.
 4 x 4 = 16
-#### 34. Find the solution of the following pair of linear equations by the graphical method.
+#### 34. Find the solution of the pair of linear equations by graphical method.
- 2x + y = 10
+ x + y = 7
- x + y = 6
+ 3x – y = 1
-#### 35. An arithmetic progression consists of 37 terms.
-The sum of the first 3 terms of it is 12 and the sum of its last 3 terms is 318, then find the first and last terms of the progression.
+#### 35. There are five terms in an Arithmetic Progression.
+The sum of these terms is 55, and the fourth term is five more than the sum of the first two terms.
+Find the terms of the Arithmetic progression.
 OR
-#### 35. The sum of the first 7 terms of an arithmetic progression is 140 and the sum of the next 7 terms of the same progression is 385 then find the arithmetic progression
+#### 35. In an Arithmetic Progression sixth term is one more than twice the third term.
+The sum of the fourth and fifth terms is five times the second term.
+Find the tenth term of the Arithmetic Progression.
-#### 36. Construct a triangle with sides 4cm, 5cm, and 6cm and then another triangle whose sides are 5/3 of the corresponding sides of the first triangle.
+#### 36. A tower and a pole stand vertically on the same level ground.
+It is observed that the angles of depression of top and foot of the pole from the top of the tower of height 60 m is 30° and 60° respectively.
+Find the height of the pole.
-#### 37. A toy is made in the shape of a cylinder with one hemisphere stuck to one end and a cone to the other end, as shown in the figure, the length of the cylindrical part of the toy is 20cm and its diameter is 10cm.
-If the slant height of the cone is 13cm.
-Find the surface area of the toy.
+#### 37. A container opened from the top is in the form of a frustum of a cone of height 16 cm with radii of its lower and upper ends are 8 cm and 20 cm respectively.
+Find the cost of the milk which can completely fill the container at the rate of Rs.
+20 per litre. [ Take π = 3·14 ]
 ## VI.
 Answer the following question : 1 x 5 = 5
-#### 38. Prove that the ratio of the areas of two similar triangles is equal to the square of the ratio of their corresponding sides.
+#### 38. State and prove Pythagoras theorem.